-“As many as I love I rebuke and chasten.
-Be not arrogant but fear the Lord.
+“As many as I love, I rebuke and chasten.
+Don’t be arrogant, but fear the Lord.
 This is the beginning of wisdom.”

 If salvation were unconditional, an eternal amnesty, then numerous passages of the New Testament would make no sense at all.

 How can we deny such a statement?
-By claiming that the Book of Second Peter is not part of the sacred canon, the fully inspired Word of God?
+By claiming that II Peter is not part of the sacred canon, the fully inspired Word of God?
 And after we have eliminated this passage, what about the multitude of others that warn us to turn away from our lusts and to walk in the Spirit of God?

 What does Peter mean when he claims the righteous are saved with difficulty?

-And if the righteous scarcely be saved [is saved with difficulty], where shall the ungodly and the sinner appear?
+Now “If the righteous one is scarcely saved [is saved with difficulty], Where will the ungodly and the sinner appear?”
 (I Peter 4:18)

-A careful study of the entire fourth chapter of First Peter will reveal that it is speaking of the need to judge and remove sin from the Christian personality.
+A careful study of all of I Peter chapter 4 will reveal that it is speaking of the need to judge and remove sin from the Christian personality.
 This is in keeping with the concept of the new covenant as the Divine provision for removing our sin, for making the worshiper righteous and holy in behavior.

-Tribulation and anguish, upon every soul of man that doeth evil, of the Jew first, and also of the Gentile; (Romans 2:9)
+tribulation and anguish, on every soul of man who does evil, of the Jew first and also of the Greek; (Romans 2:9)

 Why is it not true that Jesus already has “saved” us and that our motive for righteous behavior is that we ought to try to please Him in appreciation for what He has done for us?
-Why is this commonly accepted reasoning not true?
+Why is this commonly accepted reasoning false?

 In actuality, it is the transformation of our moral personality (as well as our body) that itself is the Divine redemption.

-If we are to come to God with the desperation required to resist lust, to resist profanity, to resist violence, to resist occult practices, to resist spite, to resist gossip, to resist our romantic urges, to resist our desire to break out of the prison in which God has permitted us to be placed, then we first must be convinced that our conduct will have a direct effect upon our resurrection; that we are to be clothed in our own conduct in the Day of the Lord.
+If we are to come to God with the desperation required to resist lust, to resist profanity, to resist violence, to resist occult practices, to resist spite, to resist gossip, to resist our romantic urges, to resist our desire to break out of the prison in which God has permitted us to be placed, then we first must be convinced that our conduct will have a direct effect upon our resurrection; that we will be clothed in our own conduct in the Day of the Lord (II Corinthians 5:10).

 The concept that all will receive the same reward, independently of their conduct, is from Satan.
 His purpose in this deception is to prevent the moral transformation of God’s people.
 Satan understands very well that the Presence of God will not remain with an individual who is disobeying God.
 It is the Presence of God that Satan fears.
 Satan fears the Godhead, not the religious striving of well-intentioned people.